Videogallery - Exoskeletons and Assistive Robots

 This video presents an adaptive EMG-driven gravity compensation algorithm that automatically adjusts the level of assistance based on the muscular activation of the biceps and triceps.
 One of the key features of the approach is its ability to work in synergy with the human and to automatically adapt to the operator’s needs: both the human and the robot work towards the same goal in a synergistic manner, creating a system of human-in-the-loop optimization.
 The video shows how the system significantly reduces the muscular activation of a healthy subject, providing nearly full assistance during movement.
 This level of performance and high assistance is not achievable with other methods in the literature (e.g., proportional EMG-based approaches).

 Dimo, E., Costanzi, D., Pascucci, F., & Calanca, A. (2025).
 Myography-Based Adaptive Gravity Compensation Strategies for Powered Upper-Limb Exoskeletons.
-Submitted to IEEE Transactions on Robotics.
+Submitted

 This video presents an innovative actuation concept that we have named AGtuator (Anti-Gravity actuator), capable of compensating for gravitational forces acting on a robotic link without energy consumption.
 The system can be reconfigured for different loads and is not intended merely as a gravity compensation mechanism.
 It is capable of generating arbitrary force profiles by dynamically reconfiguring the spring according to the required forces.
 This is a truly unconventional force control system, whose theoretical stability properties are analyzed in the following article:

 Pascucci, F., Dimo, E., & Calanca, A. A Semi-Active Actuator for Adjustable Gravity Compensation.
-Submitted to IEEE Transactions on Medical Robotics and Bionics.
+Submitted

 This video presents an innovative friction compensation system for force control applications, featuring unparalleled robustness (passivity) in the literature.
 The video shows the application of the algorithm on an elbow exoskeleton that compensates for the user’s arm weight.
 Note the extremely accurate compensation.
 Thanks to the elimination of friction-related artifacts, the system exhibits very high transparency.
 In our experience, this represents a key feature for assisting individuals with muscular weakness, who report the sensation of feeling “as if in a bubble”.